We got chickens! Chickens are not an unusual sight here in Western PA, however this is our first time having them, so it's all a little new to us.

 Here's what I did:

-Cut 2x4s 18" long, and screw two together to make a square post.
+I knew I wanted this up off the ground, so I needed to cut some "legs".
+Cut 2x4s 18" long, and screw two pieces together to make a square post.
 Do this 4 times, attach these "legs" to the base of a full pallet.
 Add another full pallet to the back of the coop, and screw it to the base.
 I then found a scrap piece of wood and laid it on the floor for a solid bottom for the coop.

 Cut a couple of pallets down (these were roughly in half) to make the sides and screw them to the back pallet and the base.
 Then attach the sides with a 1x4 cut to size across the top.